International Cooperative Alliance: Consultation on the #CoopIdentity

-The flag
+ICA flags

-ICA adopted its original rainbow flag in 1925, with the seven colors symbolizing unity in diversity and the power of light, enlightenment, and progress.
+The ICA adopted its original rainbow flag in 1924, with the seven colors symbolizing unity in diversity and the power of light, enlightenment, and progress.

-The rainbow ICA flag is now superseded with the current version in plum background and a white ICA logo in the center.
+The rainbow ICA flag stopped being officially used in 2001.
+It is now superseded with a current flag that has a plum background and a white ICA logo in the center.

 The International Day of Cooperatives

 Marked by cooperatives worldwide since 1923 and officially proclaimed by the United Nations General Assembly on the centenary of the ICA in 1995, the International Day of Cooperatives (#CoopsDay) is celebrated annually on the first Saturday of July.

 The aim of #CoopsDay is to increase awareness of cooperatives and promote the movement's ideas of international solidarity, economic efficiency, equality, and world peace.
 Since 1995, the ICA and the United Nations through Committee for the Promotion and Advancement of Cooperatives (COPAC) have jointly set the theme for the celebration of #CoopsDay.

-Through #CoopsDay, local, national and global policymakers, civil-society organisations and the public in general can learn about the contribution of cooperatives to a secure future for all.